 You don't have to wait!
-Read the first chapter of The Summer Bride right now.
+Read the first chapter of A Summer in Sweet Grove right now.
 If you like what you read, make sure to grab your copy here!

 Summer Smith laced up her running shoes and headed outside.
 This was her last Tuesday as a single woman.
 Soon she would join the Davis family as Ben’s wife.
 She could still scarcely believe that the tiny Texas town of Sweet Grove had become the setting of her real-life happily ever after.